aspensykes/storycord/README.md

 6. Run the bot by running `node index.js`.

 **OPTIONAL:** If you want to add, remove, or modify any of the slash commands, you will need to run `deploy-commands.js` to update it on Discord's end.
 You have two options here:
-- Update it for a specified test server by setting `guildId` to the server's ID, and running `node deploy-commands.js development`.
+1. Update it for a specified test server by setting `guildId` to the server's ID, and running `node deploy-commands.js development`.
 This is usually instant.
-- Update it Discord-wide by running `node deploy-commands.js production`.
+2. Update it Discord-wide by running `node deploy-commands.js production`.
 This can take up to an hour to update across servers.

-Hosted solution: Invite the bot to your Discord server [using this link.](https://discord.com/api/oauth2/authorize?client_id=947624885088301077&permissions=2147551296&scope=applications.commands%20bot) Please make sure it has permissions to Send and Read Messages, and has access to Slash Commands. **Note: As this bot is still in active development, the hosted instance may go down frequently and/or for long periods of time.**

 Storycord uses Discord's Slash Commands interface for interacting with the bot.
 Type a forward slash in the message box and select Storycord's icon on the left sidebar to see all available commands and their arguments.